Xzcv-hub/awesome-llm-agent-harness/README.md

 This repository collects papers, systems, benchmarks, and related resources on the **LLM agent harness**: the external executable layer that turns a language model into an agent by organizing control flow, tools, memory, state, validation, repair, safety, and human oversight.

-The list is organized through the **Human–Machine–Task Contract**: how responsibility is assigned among the human, the LLM, the tool/environment, and the harness itself.
+The list is organized through the **Human-Machine Task Contract**: how responsibility is assigned among the human, the LLM, the tool/environment, and the harness itself.
 We include work where the external system around the model materially changes agent behavior; we avoid generic agent demos, prompt-only methods, and broad product lists without reusable harness mechanisms.

 ---

-## Human–Machine–Task Contract Taxonomy
+## Human-Machine Task Contract Taxonomy

 ```
 LLM Agent Harness